 The Golden Fluid acrylic set of ten paints is our premium quality recommendation for acrylic painting for beginners who are interested in using fluid paints.
 In contrast to the two previous recommendations, these paints have a thin consistency.

 There are several advantages to using these acrylic paints.
 Firstly, the thin consistency makes them ideal for mixing, and these paints can be sprayed, brushed, or splattered onto the canvas.
 The viscosity of these acrylics also makes them great for tinting and shading.
 Another great feature of these paints is their high pigment that can produce fantastic coverage and vibrant color.
 The Golden fluid acrylics are also very durable and work perfectly on a range of different surfaces.

-- Ideal for color mixing-tinting-and shading
+- Perfect for color mixing, tinting, and shading